7 Main Schools of Thought in Psychology

 The psychoanalytic school of thought in psychology was founded by Sigmund Freud, who believed that unconscious thoughts and desires greatly influence human behavior.
 According to psychoanalytic theory, our minds are divided into three parts: the conscious, the preconscious, and the unconscious.
 Freud suggested that much of our behavior is driven by unconscious urges and desires of which we may not be aware.

-One of the central concepts in psychoanalytic theory is the idea of the id, ego, and superego.
+One of the central concepts in the psychodynamic model of mind is the idea of the id, ego, and superego.
 The id represents the primal, unconscious part of the psyche.
 The superego is the moralistic part of the mind that strives for perfection.
 Finally, Freud believed the ego mediated between the demands of the id, the superego, and the real world.

 Freud also proposed that personality is formed through a series of psychosexual stages.
 Each stage is characterized by a different focus on pleasure and conflict.
 The resolution of these conflicts during childhood shapes adult personality.